RHIT-CSSE/csse220/Docs/submitting_code.md

----
-title: Submitting Code
+# Submitting Code

----
-# How to submit your code
+## How to submit your code

-We use Moodle for all assignment submissions.
-You need to find your source files on your harddrive, and submit those files via the Moodle assignment on the course Moodle page.
+We use GradeScope or Moodle for all assignment submissions.
+You need to find your source files on your harddrive, and submit those files via the Moodle or GradeScope assignment as appropriate.

 ## How to find your source files